moulid15/Birthday_Bot/README.md

 # Birthday_Bot
-This discord bot notifies all users when it is someones birthday.Also get there age and birthday that they gave the bot.
+This discord bot notifies all users when it is someones birthday.Also get there age and birthday that they gave the bot. <br /> This bot also alerts all users in the server if it is someone's birthday.

 # Commands:
 `.mybirthday Month,day,year` - you must do this to put you birthday before anything. arguments example `March 2, 1998`<br /> <br />